SBallie/teletopdukan/README.md

 Building Cross Compiler
 -------------------------

 Why?
-Because the default compilers include standard libraries and other optimizations that your bas
+Because the default compilers include standard libraries and other optimizations that your base OS won't have until you add support for them.
+See: reference to OSDev about why X-Compile

+# Building with Ubuntu 14.04 Serv